ebenbruyns/junkstore/README.md

 ![Decky Loader](https://img.shields.io/badge/dynamic/json?url=https%3A%2F%2Fplugins.deckbrew.xyz%2Fplugins&query=%24%5B%3F(%40.name%20%3D%3D%20'Junk-Store')%5D.downloads&suffix=%20installs&label=decky&color=3ea6a3)

 ## About Junk-Store
+Imagine having all your streaming services unified into one interface—a single hub where you can navigate your Netflix, Prime Video (Amazon), Hulu, Neon accounts, and more, all in one easy-to-search platform.
+Think of something like Kodi, and you'll get a sense of what we’re aiming to build for the Steam Deck.

+This is the vision behind Junk Store, but instead of streaming services, it’s for all your non-Steam games.
+The developer of Junk Store wants to turn the Steam Deck into an "everything" deck.
+Junk Store’s goal is to provide an interface that allows you to easily access all your non-Steam games, no matter which store or platform they’re from, directly from Game Mode.

 Junk-Store is an open and extensible launcher framework and platform.
 It's not a single launcher but has the potential to be an everything launcher.
 If you have the technical know-how and expertise you can extend it, launch any game from any platform using shell scripts and helper applications.

 To give it some functionality for users it comes with a pre-written script to allow for Epic Games integration.